michelled/weavly.org/src/activities/lets-go-to-europe.md

   ### Support

-  Adult moderator and a minimum of two players
+  Adult moderator and two or more players
 books:
   - author: " Harry Woodgate"
     title: Grandad's camper